Our Approach

 Italian III Honors (3434) In order to be prepared for the AP Italian class, students in this second- or third-year course advance their speaking, listening, reading, and writing skills.
 Particular emphasis is placed on expanding vocabulary and mastering grammar so that students are able to express themselves with confidence in Italian.
 Cultural competencies are woven into daily instruction.
 During the spring semester, students are introduced to the great Catholic work of Dante Alighieri, the Commedia, and complete a close reading of representative canti of the Inferno.

-AP Italian Language and Culture (XXXX) This course enables students to become Italian speakers who can share their opinions in writing or speaking on a variety of topics.
+AP Italian Language and Culture (3445) This course enables students to become Italian speakers who can share their opinions in writing or speaking on a variety of topics.
 Students who enroll already have a good knowledge of the language and culture of Italy and have attained a proficiency in listening comprehension, speaking, reading, and writing.
 Students read authentic Italian literature and view short and full-length films, thus acquiring knowledge of current social and political issues facing Italian society.

 • Latin